oh-lang/oh/wishlist.md

 Lines can be continued at a +2 indent from the originating line, and all subsequent lines can stay there at that indent (without indenting more).
-Note that operators (including parentheses) *are ignored* for determining the indent, so typical practice is to tab to the operator then tab to the number/symbol you need for continuing a line.
+Note that operators *are ignored* for determining the indent, so typical practice is to tab to the infix operator then tab to the number/symbol you need for continuing a line.

 There are some special rules with parentheses;
 if an opening brace/bracket/paren starts a line, and its insides are indented, we try to pair it with the previous line, so it's not necessary to indent +2.
 Also note, if there is no operator between two lines at the same indent,